Do the B-side

 Do the B-side is the eighth album from the popular Japanese band Do As Infinity.
-A limited edition of this album was released with an original T-shirt celebrating the fifth anniversary for the band.
+A limited edition of this album was released with an original T-shirt celebrating the fifth anniversary of the band.
 Footage of the concert is found in the Do As Infinity Live Year 2004 DVD.
-This B-side compilation album was released on September 23, 2004 under the AVEX Records label.
+This B-side compilation album was released on September 23, 2004, under the AVEX Records label.

 In the Taiwanese version of the limited version of Do The B-Side, the two CDs contained the opposite tracks from each other.
-This is not the first defect that the Taiwanese branch of Avex has made; other artists have had mistakes on the Taiwanese versions of their products as well.
+This is not the first defect that the Taiwanese branch of Avex has made; other artists have made mistakes with the Taiwanese versions of their products as well.